b0o/nvim-conf/README.md

-Maddison's NeoVim configuration
+Maddison's neovim configuration
 -------------------------------

-This is my NeoVim configuration, cobbled together over the course of several years.
+This is my neovim configuration, cobbled together over the course of several years.

 There's a few things in here that are very specific to my setup/workflow, but